ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 Moving one more layer out is the **Service Interface**.
 This is where our services folder is located.
 Ideally it would contain a CheepService and/or an AuthorService.
 Instead our Domain Services layer has taken this responsibility.

 The last layer and the outermost circle of the model is the Infrastructure layer and here is the Chirp.Web folder.
 This layer contains all the razor pages, our database, UI and Program.cs.

-Domain Entities:
-The innermost circle of the model is Chirp.Core1, which is were the fundamental entities of the program lies; Author and Cheep.

-Repository Layer:
-The next layer of the model is the Repository Layer, which is a part of Chirp.Infrastructure in the code.
-This layers contains the repositories and the repository interfaces.
-Chirp.Infrastructure also contains the ChirpDBContext class.

-Service Layer:
-Chirp.Infrastructure

-UI Layer:
-The last layer and the outermost circle of the model is the UI layer and is represented by Chirp.Web in the code.
-This Layer contains all the razor pages, the database, and Program.cs.

 ## System Architecture Overview
 ------MANGLER-------